MahjongPantheon/pantheon/README.md

 1. Make sure you have GNU Make installed on your system.
 Also one of the following should be installed:
    - Docker with compose plugin - to run containers via docker runtime
    - Podman-docker wrapper and podman-compose - to run containers over kubernetes setup.
-2. Create new environment config file in `Common/envs/` folder.
-There are examples inside.
-If you just want to build pantheon in production mode locally, use `prebuiltlocal.env` file.
+2. Create new environment config file called `.env.production`.
+There are examples in root folder.
 3. Fill new environment file with proper values, mostly it's about hosts, where you want the services to be accessible from the outer internet.
 Please note: setting up Nginx or any other reverse proxy is your responsibility.
 You may refer to `nginx-reverse-proxy.example.conf` file for basic nginx setup and use `prebuilt.reverse-proxy.env` environment config as a reference.
 4. Set up your reverse proxy, add SSL certificates (optionally).
 Point your reverse proxy entry points to following ports:
    1. Game API (Mimir) to port 4001